 Remaining PCI compliant

-To remain PCI compliant, you need to switch from eVo terminals to the Verifone Engage range — known as VOS terminals.
-VOS terminals have PTS PCI 5 approval and offer excellent alternatives to eVo:
+To remain PCI compliant, you need to switch from eVo terminals to the Verifone Engage range —known as VOS terminals— or to Android terminals.
+These terminals have at least PTS PCI 5 approval and offer excellent alternatives to eVo:

 Migrating your integration